-Scott is the Director of the Thoroughbred and Veteran Welfare Alliance.
+Scott is the Director of Horse Aid.
 A former NSW Mounted Police horse trainer, he is a classically trained rider and qualified instructor with the Equestrian Federation of Australia.

 He has trained under many Olympic and world-class instructors, and has schooled horses from break-in to the Grand Prix movements in dressage.